hizzle-co/noptin/readme.txt

 == Changelog ==

+= 1.5.0 - 2021-05-16 =
+* Ability to connect your site to Noptin.com for faster support and updates - ADDED
+* Ability to set multiple admin notification recipients - ADDED

 = 1.4.6 - 2021-04-02 =
 * WPML Noptin settings translations not loaded - FIXED
 * Confirmation URLs show 404 error when using Polylang - FIXED